tnebooks/10th-science/question_v2/science/1-mark-questions/harrington-and-george-barger-identified-the-molecu.md

 ---
-choices: []
+choices:
+  - 1914
+  - 1919
+  - 1935
 answers:
-  - TBD
+  - 1927
 ---

-Harrington and George Barger identified the molecular structure of thyroxine in year----?
+Harrington and George Barger identified the molecular structure of thyroxine in the year ----?